“How do I get into product marketing?”

 If you’re working for a company that already has an established product marketing team, then grab coffee with a few members of that team.
+Even if you're looking for a job, then reach out via LinkedIn to product marketers and setup informal coffee chats.
 The fact is, there’s no one “path” to product marketing.

-So if you’re considering applying to your first product marketing role, here’s what I would recommend as a hiring manager:
+So if you’re considering applying to your first product marketing role, here’s what I would recommend from my perspective as a hiring manager:

 - Have a strong opinion that’s loosely held.
 Storytelling relies on creating a strong point of view, so you need to have a creative and data-backed way of coming up with that narrative.
 That said, data should inform decisions and if a data point disproves your opinion, you need to be able to adapt.
 You can make this shine through in your application by showing market research you’ve already done, how competitors are positioning their products, or even what review sites are saying.